Back to Blog

 }

-Deny S3 Buckets Discovery by Non-Human Identities
+Prevent S3 Bucket Discovery by Non-Human Identities

 This guardrail blocks non-human identities (e.g., service accounts) from listing S3 buckets in order to reduce exposure to sensitive storage resources and limit unauthorized enumeration of buckets.